 Combine all ingredients in a large food processor and pulse until smooth.
 Adjust salt and pepper if needed and serve with pita chips, celery or carrot sticks.

-Tags: appetizers, arab cuisine, Artichoke, chickpea, chipotle pepper, cuisine, food and drink, healthy snacks, Hummus, levantine cuisine, mediterranean cuisine, middle eastern cuisine, pita, pita chips, Red Pepper, Roasted Red Pepper, roasted red peppers, Snacks, Spicy, Spicy Hummus, spreads, tahini
+Tags: appetizers, arab cuisine, Artichoke, chickpea, chipotle pepper, Condiments, cuisine, food and drink, healthy snacks, Hummus, levantine cuisine, mediterranean cuisine, middle eastern cuisine, pita, pita chips, Red Pepper, Roasted Red Pepper, roasted red peppers, Spicy, Spicy Hummus, spreads, tahini